armstrongMayall/armstrongMayall/README.md

 ## 🚀 About Me

-I'm a passionate developer focused on building innovative web applications and data-driven solutions.
-I love working with modern technologies and contributing to open-source projects.
+I'm a passionate digital marketer / growth engineer focused on creating data-driven growth solutions for enterprise companies.

 ## 🛠️ Tech Stack